-[33] 2.2 Knowledge of fruit fly biology

-[34] The biology of the target fruit fly species should be known in order to determine the appropriate strategy to address its management and select the phytosanitary procedures that will be applied.
+Para.
+No. Proposal for consistency change (underline = addition; strikethrough = deletion) Explanation for change for surveillance)).
+[30] 2.2 Knowledge of fruit fly biology [31] The biology of the target fruit fly species should be known in order to determine the appropriate strategy to address its management and select the phytosanitary procedures that will be applied.
 Basic information on the target fruit fly species may include life cycle, hosts, host sequence, host distribution and abundance, dispersal capacity, geographical distribution and population dynamics.
 The climatic conditions may also affect the strategy adopted.

-[35] 2.3 Area delimitation

-[36] The area in which the phytosanitary procedures will be applied should be delimited.
+[32] 2.3 Area delimitation [33] The area in which the phytosanitary procedures will be applied should be delimited.
 Geographical characteristics and host distribution within this area should be known.

-[37] 2.4 Stakeholder participation

-[38] Successful implementation of fruit fly phytosanitary procedures requires active and coordinated participation of interested and affected groups, including government, local communities and industry.

-[39] 2.5 Public awareness

-[40] An ongoing public awareness programme should be put in place to inform interested and affected groups about the pest risk and phytosanitary procedures that will be implemented as part of the fruit fly management strategy.
+[34] 2.4 Stakeholder participation [35] Successful implementation of fruit fly phytosanitary procedures requires active and coordinated participation of interested and affected groups, including government, local communities and industry.
+[36] 2.5 Public awareness [37] An ongoing public awareness programme should be put in place to inform interested and affected groups about the pest risk and phytosanitary procedures that will be implemented as part of the fruit fly management strategy.
 Such a programme is most important in areas where the risk of introduction of the target fruit fly species is high.
 For the success of the management programme it is important to have the support and participation of the public (especially the local community) within the management programme area and of individuals who travel to or through the area.
+Editorial correction (for clarity, so as not to be confused with public awareness programme).